RyanGrayVA/vye-research/conversation-guide-template.md

 Before we look at the website, let’s start with a few warm-up questions.

+**About you**
+1. Do you currently receive education benefits under the GI Bill?
+   - If yes: under which program do you receive them (Montgomery GI Bill, Post-9/11 GI Bill)
+   - If no: skip to next question.
-1. Do you have a service-connected disability at VA?
+2. Do you have a service-connected disability at VA?
    - If yes: what is your disability rating?
-- If no, skip to question 2.
+   - If no, skip to next question.

-2.
+**About how you use the web**
+1. Do you have a disability that interferes with your ability to use websites, like a vision impairment?
+4. How often do you use the VA website?
+5. What are the primary reasons you use the VA website?
+6. How easy or difficult do you find it to use the VA website?
+7.

-## First Task: [TASK NAME] - X minutes
+## First Task: Navigate to VYE - X minutes

-- Step 1
-- Step 2
+- Open VA.gov in your browser
+- Can you show us how you would find the place you would expect to verify your school enrollment?

 ### Things to watch for: